Nat King Cole: Illness and death

-Cole's funeral was held on February 18 at St. James' Episcopal Church on Wilshire Boulevard in Los Angeles; 400 people were present, and thousands gathered outside the church.
+Cole's funeral was held on February 18 at St. James' Episcopal Church on Wilshire Boulevard in Los Angeles; 400 people were present inside the church, and thousands gathered outside.
 Hundreds of members of the public had filed past the coffin the day before.
-Honorary pallbearers included Robert F. Kennedy, Count Basie, Frank Sinatra, Sammy Davis Jr., Johnny Mathis, George Burns, Danny Thomas, Jimmy Durante, Alan Livingston, Frankie Laine, Steve Allen, and Pat Brown (the governor of California).
+Honorary pallbearers included Robert F. Kennedy, Count Basie, Frank Sinatra, Sammy Davis Jr., Johnny Mathis, George Burns, Danny Thomas, Jimmy Durante, Alan Livingston, Frankie Laine, Steve Allen, and Pat Brown, the governor of California.

 The eulogy was delivered by Jack Benny, who said that "Nat Cole was a man who gave so much and still had so much to give.
 He gave it in song, in friendship to his fellow man, devotion to his family.
 He was a star, a tremendous success as an entertainer, an institution.
 But he was an even greater success as a man, as a husband, as a father, as a friend."
 Cole's remains were interred in Freedom Mausoleum at Forest Lawn Memorial Park, in Glendale, California.

 Posthumous releases

-Cole's last album, L-O-V-E, was recorded in early December 1964—just a few days before he entered the hospital for cancer treatment—and was released just before he died.
+Cole's last album, L-O-V-E, was recorded in early December 1964—just a few days before he entered the hospital for cancer treatment—and was released just before his death.
 It peaked at number 4 on the Billboard Albums chart in the spring of 1965.
 A Best Of album was certified a gold record in 1968.
 His 1957 recording of "When I Fall in Love" reached number 4 in the UK charts in 1987, released in reaction to a version by Rick Astley challenging for the coveted Christmas number 1 spot.

-In 1983, an archivist for EMI Electrola Records, a subsidiary of EMI Records (Capitol's parent company) in Germany, discovered some unreleased recordings by Cole, including one in Japanese and another in Spanish ("Tu Eres Tan Amable").
+In 1983, an archivist for EMI Electrola Records, a subsidiary of EMI (Capitol's parent company until 2013) in Germany, discovered some unreleased recordings by Cole, including one in Japanese and another in Spanish ("Tu Eres Tan Amable").
 Capitol released them later that year as the LP Unreleased.

 In 1991, Mosaic Records released The Complete Capitol Records Recordings of the Nat King Cole Trio, a compilation of 349 songs available as an 18-CD or a 27-LP set.
 In 2008, it was re-released in digital-download format through services like iTunes and Amazon Music.

-Also in 1991, Natalie Cole recorded a new vocal track that was mixed with her father's 1961 stereo re-recording of his 1951 hit "Unforgettable" for a tribute album of the same title.
+Also in 1991, Natalie Cole recorded a new vocal track that was mixed with her father's 1961 stereo re-recording of his 1951 hit "Unforgettable" for a tribute album of the same title on Elektra Records.
 The song and album won seven Grammy awards in 1992 for Best Album and Best Song.

+There have been many tribute albums, including one by his brother, Freddy.
+Randy Napoleon, Freddy Cole's guitarist and arranger for 13 years, has performed and recorded tributes to the Cole family.

+In 2009, the year of the inauguration of Barack Obama as America's first black president, Capitol released an album Voices of Change, Then and Now.
+On this album is the song "We Are Americans Too" that Capitol did not release in 1956, the year that Nat King Cole wrote it.